ksd3/rinexpy/CONTRIBUTING.md

 - Each commit should land one cohesive change.
 Prefer many small commits over one big one — `git log --oneline` should read like a plan.
-- Never put `Anthropic`, `Claude`, or any LLM provider name in commit messages.
 - Don't skip pre-commit hooks (`--no-verify`) or signing (`--no-gpg-sign`).
 - When a perf change requires a rewrite, the perf commit IS the rewrite (not a separate "refactor + perf" pair).